 (G) Cash and Cash Equivalents -- Cash and cash equivalents consist of money market investments, cash held at the State Treasury, foreign currencies and other overnight funds.
 Cash and cash equivalents are an integral part of the PUF's investment activities, and as such are included in the investments balance on the statements of net position.
-Investments in public money market funds are categorized as Level 1.
+Investments in public money market funds are categorized as Level 1 and the remainder are categorized as level 2.